MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Overview.markdown

 * MyGet allows you to delegate privileges to other users without sharing an API key: everyone has their own, secure access to a MyGet feed
 * Multiple API keys per user: why give the build server your API key if you can give it its own?
 * And much more!
 Check [the MyGet features](https://www.myget.org/features) for a complete overview.
+*Need to have A new API keys through published my Web App To do list delete my bad credentials/ properties from my window server.bebug ako status was been use my mandate administrator Sha 256
+To configuration what went wrong my data has some issue need to build a new certification .